Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/04_Exercises_1.md

 If this program takes more than half a minute or so before the first result line in the table, starting with `ijk-variant`, is printed, you've done something wrong.

 ???
-Solution
-    We'll use the default version of the programming environment, but in case you want to use a particular version, e.g., the 22.08 version, and want to be very sure that all modules are loaded correctly from the start you could consider using

-    ```
-    module load cpe/22.08
-    module load cpe/22.08
-    ```

-    So note that we do twice the same command as the first iteration does not always succeed to reload all modules in the correct version.
-Do not combine both lines into a single `module load` statement as that would again trigger the bug that prevents all modules to be reloaded in the first iteration.

-    The sample programs that we asked you to compile do not use the GPU.
-So there are three programming environments that we can use: `PrgEnv-gnu`, `PrgEnv-cray` and `PrgEnv-aocc`.
-All three will work, and they work almost the same.
+Solution "Click to see the solution."
+    Just as in the previous exercise, this is a pure CPU program so we can chose between the same three programming environments.

-    The one "difficulty" is that we need to link with the BLAS library.
+    The one additional "difficulty" is that we need to link with the BLAS library.
 This is very easy however in the HPE Cray PE if you use the compiler wrappers rather than calling the compilers yourself: you only need to make sure that the `cray-libsci` module is loaded and the wrappers will take care of the rest.
 And on most systems (including LUMI) this module will be loaded automatically when you load the `PrgEnv-*` module.

     To compile with the GNU C compiler, all you need to do is

-    ```
-    module load PrgEnv-gnu
-    cc -O3 matrix_mult_C.c
-    ```

-    which will generate the executable `a.out`.
-Of course it is better to give the executable a proper name which can be done with the `-o` compiler option:

     ```
     module load PrgEnv-gnu